American eel: Conservation

 According to the International Union for Conservation of Nature, the American eel is at very high risk of extinction in the wild.

 Substantial decline in numbers and fishery landings of American eels over their range in eastern Canada and the US was noted, raising concerns over the status of this species.
 The number of juvenile eels in the Lake Ontario area decreased from 935,000 in 1985 to about 8,000 in 1993 and was approaching zero levels in 2001.
 Rapid declines were also recorded in Virginia, as well as in New Brunswick and Prince Edward Island in Canada.

 Because of its complex life cycle, the species face a broad range of threats, some of which are specific to certain growth stage.
 Being catadromous, the eels' reproductivity success depends heavily on free downstream passage for spawning migration.
 It also depends on the availability of diverse habitats for growth and maturation.

 Sex ratio in the population can also be affected because males and females tend to utilize different habitats.
 Impacts on certain regions may greatly impact the number of either sex.

 Despite being able to live in a wide range of temperatures and different levels of salinity, American eels are very sensitive to low dissolved oxygen level, which is typically found below dams.
 Contaminations of heavy metals, dioxins, chlordane, and polychlorinated biphenyls as well as pollutants from nonpoint source can bioaccumulate within the fat tissues of the eels, causing dangerous toxicity and reduced productivity.
 This problem is exacerbated due to the high fat content of eels.

 Construction of dams and other irrigation facilities seriously decreases habitat availability and diversity for the eels.
 Dredging can affect migration, population distribution and prey availability.
 Overfishing or excessive harvesting of juveniles can also negatively impact local populations.

 Other natural threats come from interspecific competition with exotic species like the flathead catfish (Pylodictis olivaris) and blue catfish (Ictalurus furcatus), pathogens and parasites, and changes in oceanographic conditions that can alter currents—this potentially changes larval transport and migration of juveniles back to freshwater streams.

 Conservation measures

 The U.S. Fish and Wildlife Service reviewed the status of the American eel both in 2007 and in 2015, finding both times that Endangered Species Act protection for the American eel is not warranted.

 The Canadian province of Ontario has cancelled the commercial fishing quota since 2004.
 Eel sport fishery has been closed.
 Efforts have been made to improve the passage in which eels migrate across the hydroelectric dams on St. Lawrence River.

+As of August 2023, A. rostrata is under consideration for protection under the Canadian Species at Risk Act.
+The Committee on the Status of Endangered Wildlife in Canada reported that the species was threatened in 2012.

+To help A. rostrata migrate safely, scientists are working on LED lights specifically designed to drive the eels away from dangerous obstacles or paths in their migration routes, such as hydro-electric facilities.